Generation Z protest; I regret not being in Kathmandu

 As I look back, I feel both regret and hope.
 Regret, because I missed photographing the depth of emotions running through Kathmandu’s streets.
 Hope, because what I did capture—the faces of ordinary people, young and old, standing together—reminds me that Nepal’s spirit is alive.
 These protests are not just about anger or vandalism; they are about a dream of a better nation.
 And as we step into this new chapter with Sushila Karki at the helm, I can only hope Nepal will finally walk firmly on the path of development.

 The use of these images without prior information is plagiarism.
-Do not use them without permission.
+Please do not use them without permission.

 Leave a Reply